 Whole life is even less of a commodity as the dividends paid by the insurance company can play an essential role during the life of a policy.

 Most big insurance companies were once mutual companies owned by the policyholders.
 Some have subsequently become stock companies owned by shareholders and listed on the various stock exchanges.
 Some people contend that mutual companies are preferable for providing whole life insurance because they do not have to share the policy dividends with shareholders.

-The four largest mutual life insurance companies are New York Life, MassMutual, State Farm, and Northwestern Life are the largest mutual life insurance companies.
+New York Life, MassMutual, State Farm, and Northwestern Life are the largest mutual life insurance companies.
 At the same time, the biggest stock life insurance companies are MetLife, Prudential, and Lincoln.